 Beef roast is often a cut overlooked when it comes to smoking.
-Beef roast is usually top choice for slow cookers, crock pots and pot roasts.
+Roast is usually top choice for slow cookers, crock pots and pot roasts.
 However, this method for smoked beef roast uses a similar technique to keep the meat tender, juicy and bursting with flavour.

 This recipe uses several tricks to keep the meat tender, this is; injecting the meat with beef broth, cooking the beef in broth and basting every hour.
-Together these techniques ensure you will be left with a deliciously tender cut.
+Using one of the best gas smokers such as the Weber genesis ii lx s-340 Together these techniques ensure you will be left with a deliciously tender cut.
 Not that dreaded tough, chewy roast that haunted my childhood!

 How to Smoke a Roast Beef

 I love this smoked beef roast recipe because it's just as simple as setting the slow cooker, but you get that beautiful true smoky flavour that we crave in our roast.
 Now lets get started!

 Don't forget to check out my thoughts on the best slicing knifes for beef!
 After all your hard work prepping and smoking this bad boy you want to ensure you have the means to carve and serve it well!